 John’s lengthy campaign work also includes serving as Deputy Campaign Manager for Chicago Mayor Richard M. Daley’s final reelection campaign in 2007.
 John also worked on behalf of many other successful campaigns for executive, legislative, and judicial positions.
 He continues to be a close counselor and trusted advisor to many other candidates and elected officials at the federal, state and local levels.

-Immediately prior to forming Alexander & Borovicka, John spent five years in public finance at an international investment firm, where he was a senior vice president in infrastructure investment banking.
-John specialized in financings for a wide range of large governmental entities across the United States, including the Chicago Transit Authority, the Commonwealth of Virginia, and the State of Ohio.
+Immediately prior to forming Alexander & Borovicka, John spent five years in public finance at an international investment firm, where he was a Senior Vice President in infrastructure investment banking.
+John specialized in financings for a wide range of large governmental entities across the United States, including the Chicago Transit Authority, the Metropolitan Water Reclamation District of Greater Chicago, and the State of Ohio.
 Serving as a financial advisor and bond underwriter, John gained a bird’s eye view of the governmental purchasing world from the inside out, while shepherding his clients through all facets of the procurement process.
 In addition to broadening his network of local elected officials, John was also able to create new relationships with members of Congress and their staffs representing different areas of the country.

 John holds a B.S in Communications from Northwestern University, which he attended on a baseball scholarship.
 He also holds a J.D. from the Loyola University of Chicago School of Law, and is licensed to practice law in the State of Illinois.
 John has been a guest lecturer in political science and communication at Northwestern, DePaul and Loyola Universities.
 He currently serves as President of the Board of Directors of Chicago Lights, a community organization aimed at combating poverty.
 John is in his third year serving as an Elder of the Fourth Presbyterian Church of Chicago.